maxrossello/redmine_app_timesheets/README.md

 Standard Redmine lists shared Target Versions to everybody (although they cannot be used by not project members).
 Nevertheless, a company may not want to disclose the existence of every Order to anybody at all.
 Unflag the entry 'Shared versions visible to non members' in order to keep Orders privacy.

+Note that if a shared Target Version is used as an Order, its name will be visible with the issues if assigned to issues on foreign projects accessible to further users.

 ### Order Management